 (defun b () (pinmode 13 t) (loop (digitalwrite 13 t) (delay 1000) (digitalwrite 13 nil) (delay 1000)))

-- Select the program above, paste it into the Serial Monitor entry field, and press Return.
+- Select the program above, copy it, then paste it into the Serial Monitor entry field, and press Return.

 The window will look a bit messy because of the spaces used to format the program, but if all is well you should see the new uLisp prompt.